VTrans/vtp3-roadmap/brainstorm1.md

   - Structurally deficient
   - NBI - how we rate - UVM
   - "Town Short vs Town Long vs UltraShort" -> just bridges
+  - What is the user story for bridge condition?
+Is it necessary?  linked to customers experience?

 ###OPS Top 10